fantasyland101/boatdrone/README.md

 Therefore the speed controller can suply all the electronics.
 Because the raspberry pi needs 5v we need to step down the voltage.
 I do that with a Step-Down power suply. **DO NOT ONLY USE A LINEAR VOLTIGE REGULATOR LIKE THE EXAMPLE**.

-# Things to impro:
+# Things to improve:
-add tls 1.3
+* add tls 1.3
-add https - server.
+* add https - server.
-make all python scripts run as threads from a main script. create a script to autocontroll the boat to follow the assigned path. use opencv to detect land, boats, humans, faces, debree or other intresting stuff. make the opencv run faster make the scripts read the config file and act acordingly
+* make all python scripts run as threads from a main script.
+* create a script to autocontroll the boat to follow the assigned path.
+* use opencv to detect land, boats, humans, faces, debree or other intresting stuff.
+* make the opencv video run faster
+* make the scripts read the config file and act acordingly
+* add suport for open-gopro